RamitSarker29/Leetcode/0503-next-greater-element-ii/README.md

 1. Create a result array filled with `-1`.
 2. Create an empty stack.
-3. Traverse `nums + nums`.
+3. Create a doubled array using `nums + nums`.
+4. Traverse the doubled array.
-4. While the stack isn't empty and the current value is greater than the value at the stack top:
+5. While the stack is not empty and the current value is greater than the value at the stack top:

-   * Pop the previous index.
+   * Pop the index.
    * Set its answer to the current value.
-5. Only push indices from the original array.
+6. Push the index only if it belongs to the original array.
-6. Return `res`.
+7. Return the result.

 ---